-The Veteran's left shoulder condition, specifically his left clavicle fracture, needs further evaluation due to unclear findings in the previous examination report.
-The case is being remanded for a new VA examination.
+The Veteran's left shoulder condition, specifically his left clavicle fracture, needs further evaluation due to unclear findings in the previous VA examination report.
+The case is being remanded for a new medical examination.

-The deciding factor: There are discrepancies and ambiguities in the previous medical examination report that require clarification and re-evaluation.
+The deciding factor: There are discrepancies and ambiguities in the previous VA examination report that require clarification to accurately assess the severity of the Veteran's left shoulder condition.

 - Claimed conditions